thisismypassport/shrinko8/README.md

 ]])
 ```

-In the python script, provide a class that handles the language via sublanguage_main:
+In the python script, provide a class that handles the language via sublanguage_main.

-(This is a complete example of what sublanguages can do, you can find a simpler example [below](#Example---simple-sub-language-for-table-parsing)
+Here is a complete example of what sub-languages can do:
 ```python
 from pico_process import SubLanguageBase, is_identifier
 from collections import Counter